Atharv-V/Aws-qr-code-generator/README.md

-QR codde generator with AWS
+QR code generator with AWS